Fort Jezreel, Israel, 871 BC

 As he marched up to the oval of shields, laughter followed.

-From [how many From starts?] behind three tight rows of shields came a barked command.
+From behind three tight rows of shields came a barked command.
 “Open!”
 Three shields swung left and three right.

 Elijah clamped his fingers over his open mouth.

 The handsome cheekbones and bright black eyes which peered out at him looked so much like Jubal, the eldest son of the blacksmith, that Elijah glanced at the hands.
 No dirt under the fingernails.
 No callouses.
 Soft, with a jeweled ring on the middle finger of the right hand.
-The king’s face flickered into a smirk and then a puzzled frown.
-He lifted his hand to shield his eyes from the sun.
+The king’s face flickered into a smirk and then, as he lifted his hand to shield his eyes from the sun, a puzzled frown.

 Elijah closed his mouth.
 He checked his escape route to the gate and planted his feet next to the guards.
 “They won’t touch me,” he had bragged to Mother.